 In general users appreciated the cAR concept and its applicability to active reading situations.
 Particularly, users highlighted the access to information not already included in the text (e.g. video or color images, or online content), and potential availability of highlights and annotations in digital format later on.
 Some users indicated it would be better suited for books (rather than for short documents) and for situations where a table is available.

 Users understood the functioning of the translation, rota-tion, direct pointing, and anchoring interaction techniques, and their effects on the contents on the device (e.g. menus) and on the virtual layer (e.g. scribbles and notes).
 Similarly, users appreciated the possibilities offered by content extrac-tion, and suggested novel usages like translation and social media sharing.
-On the other hand, shaking and flipping re-ceived mixed reactions.
-Shaking was considered inconve-nient especially when the device rests on the augmented object.
-Flipping was perceived to be unintuitive, laborious and too complicated – something the form factor (poor ergonomics) and limitations of the prototype influenced.
+On the other hand, flipping received mixed reactions.
+It was perceived to be unintuitive, laborious and too complicated by six of the participants – something the form factor (poor ergonomics) and limitations of the prototype influenced.

 Active Reading Support

-Feedback was mixed for both highlighting and annotating: For some participants, these are the most important features of the prototype, while others do not see an advantage of combining digital annotations with physical, printed docu-ments.
-Moreover, some users preferred techniques similar to PDF readers like word-based marking and comment boxes, while others opted for free-hand marking and scribbling.
-Several participants mentioned the importance of keeping track of where annotations are, highlighting the need for overviews of the content or off-screen markers.
-Users noted the ability of the virtual layer to offer a larger area for note-taking, than the space available on the physical document.
+Feedback was mixed for both highlighting and annotating: For three participants, these are the most important features of the prototype, while the rest does not see an advantage of combining digital annotations with physical, printed docu-ments or preferred techniques similar to PDF readers like word-based marking and comment boxes instead of free-hand marking and scribbling.
+Two participants mentioned the importance of keeping track of where annotations are, highlighting the need for overviews of the content or off-screen markers.
 Finally, users frequently mentioned the possibility to export such annotations and extracted content, ranging from simple export or clipboard functionality to integration of some form of social network, where readers could share comments about specific parts of a document.

-Most users liked the concept of linking text and pictures in the physical document to additional media (e.g., videos) or metadata (e.g., reference list entries).
+Six users especially liked the concept of linking text and pictures in the physical document to additional media (e.g., videos) or metadata (e.g., reference list entries).
 Users proposed translating individual words or look up terms in an online encyclopedia, even before they were shown this feature, thinking of it as “convenient” and “quite cool”.
 Moreover, completely replacing content (instead of augmenting it) was also well received.
-Most participants mentioned zooming text for reading assistance as a useful feature, while others proposed automatic translation of the text under the device.
+Four participants mentioned zooming text for reading assistance as a useful feature, half of the participants also proposed automatic translation of the text under the device.

 Other Feedback